NeFM4GeoAI/NeFM4GeoAI.github.io/index.md

 We welcome submissions on the following topics (but not limited to):

-- **Theoretical Foundations**: Explore the principles underlying non-Euclidean and geometric representation learning, focusing on properties such as curvature, geodesics, and isometries, and their influence on foundation model performance.
+- **Theoretical Foundations**: Investigate fundamental principles of non-Euclidean and geometric deep learning, including manifold theory, differential geometry, and non-Euclidean spaces.
+Topics encompass mathematical properties such as sectional curvature, geodesic distances, parallel transport, and isometric transformations, with particular emphasis on their implications for foundation model architectures and optimization dynamics..

-- **Architectures, Algorithms, and Large Foundation Models**: Develop novel architectures and algorithms integrating large foundation models (e.g., LLMs, ViTs, and multi-modal models) with non-Euclidean spaces and geometric principles, enhancing their capability to handle complex structures and relationships.
+- **Architectures, Algorithms, and Large Foundation Models**: Develop new architectures and algorithms integrating large foundation models (e.g., LLMs, ViTs, and multi-modal models) with non-Euclidean spaces and geometric principles, enhancing their capability to handle complex structures and relationships.

-- **Adapting and Enhancing Existing Foundation Models**: Investigate approaches for fine-tuning, continual learning, and adapting existing foundation models to new tasks and domains.
-This includes integrating advanced techniques such as **GraphRAG** (Graph Retrieval-Augmented Generation) for knowledge-driven applications and enabling agent-like capabilities for interactive and adaptive problem-solving in non-Euclidean.
+- **Adapting and Enhancing Existing Foundation Models**: Present methodologies for extending and adapting foundation models through geometric principles.
+Key areas include geometric fine-tuning strategies, manifold-aware continual learning, and techniques for preserving geometric structure during model adaptation.
+Special interest in GraphRAG implementations that leverage geometric structures for knowledge retrieval and generation, as well as geometric approaches to agent architectures.

 - **Geometric Deep Learning**: Advanced methods in geometric learning, including **graph neural networks**, **equivariant models, and message-passing framework**s, with applications to web-specific tasks like structured data representation and multi-modal alignment.